 Guide to Adding a Home Extension

-1. Find out if you need a building permission
+1. Find out if you Need Building Permission

 Before starting the project, you should find out if you need building permission.
-If you build without permission, you could be fined or encounter problems later if one day, you decide to sell the house.
+If you build without permission, you could be fined or encounter problems later if you decide to sell the house one day.
 Generally speaking, small extensions don’t require permission, but you must meet certain requirements.

 The extension can’t increase the original floor area of the home by more than 40 square metres, and also can’t reduce the open space at the back of the house to less than 25 square metres.
 If the size of the home has already been made larger in the past, the new and previous construction cannot exceed 40 square metres.
 In the case of townhouses, the extension at street level cannot exceed 12 square metres, including any other extensions that have been added previously.